MarcosTulioSDLV/product-shop/README.md

 The default users were created with the following credentials:

+- Username: lina, Password: 123 (USER role).
-- Username: pedro, Password: 123 (USER role).
+- Username: pedro, Password: 123 (MANAGER role).

-- Username: marcos, Password: 123 (both USER and ADMIN roles).
+- Username: marcos, Password: 123 (ADMIN role).

 ## Database Config
 For this API, the Postgres Database was used with the following configuration properties: